Vyral/base-template/_posts/2021-02-15-focus-your-home-search-on-the-4-ls.md

 excerpt: Here’s the criteria you should focus on when starting your home search.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Sarita+Dua/2021/Portland+Real+Estate+Agent_+4+L's.mp4
-pullquote: It’s hard to make a darker home lighter.
+pullquote: Buyers have to know what's most important to them in a home.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true